Sunday, November 24, 2013

 Nevertheless, everything I requested was in the field of the refractor using the 16-mm 100-degree Zhumell eyepiece, the Happy Hand Grenade.
 What was our first light target?
 M13, of course.
 Yeah, it was probably a little low here in the first week of November, and it really wasn’t dark enough, but with it in the sky, what else would we go-to first?

 My impression after Dorothy had had a good long first look with her new scope?
 How tiny the stars were.
 Yeah, I know, people always talk about stars being tiny in a refractor, but most of the reason for that is that stars naturally look “smaller” at the lower powers you get with a medium aperture/medium fast refractor.
 The AR102 is a 4-inch f/6.5, so the HHG was producing a measly 41X.
 Still, I gotta say them stars looked mighty little and sharp.
 I was also extremely impressed at how many were resolved in the cluster.
 M13’s core was grainy, and there were dozens of eensy-beansy sparklers around the periphery when I exercised averted vision.
-Considerably more stars than I see with our 4.5-inch StarBlast Newtonian.
+Considerably more stars than I see with my 4.5-inch StarBlast Newtonian.

 How was the field edge?
 In the Happy Hand Grenade, stars were acceptable.
 Not perfect, but okay, and not much worse than in my f/10 SCT.
 In the Ethoses, they were very good indeed.
 There is field curvature with this relatively fast achromat, but I never found it annoying.
 I didn’t notice any other optical problems of any kind.
 Collimation appeared to be bang-on.